Papillary Thyroid Microcarcinoma in Thyroid Surgical Practice: Incidental vs. Non-Incidental: A Ten-Year Comparative Study

 Abstract

-Background/Objectives The rising incidence of papillary thyroid carcinoma (PTC) is largely attributed to increased detection of microcarcinomas.
-Disease mortality, however, remains unchanged, raising concerns about overdiagnosis and overtreatment.
-This led to de-escalation in disease management recommendations.
-Our study compares disease characteristics and outcomes of incidental vs non-incidental cases over ten years.
-Methods This is a single-center retrospective comparative analysis, utilizing a prospectively collected database of patients referred for thyroid surgery.
-Results PTC accounted for 86.7% of thyroid malignancies, with papillary thyroid microcarcinoma (PTMC) comprising 36.2% (137 patients).
-Incidental PTMC (IPTMC) represented 109 out of 1,012 patients undergoing surgery for benign thyroid disease (10.8%).
-Nonincidental PTMC (NIPTMC) was found in 28 patients (20.4%( without associated thyroid pathology.
-NIPTMCs were more frequently associated with high-risk features (75% vs. 10.1%, P = 0.004), including extrathyroidal extension (21.43% vs. 7.3% P 0.0015), positive central lymph nodes (21.43% vs. 2.8%, P = 0.0291), positive lateral lymph nodes (28.6% vs. 0 % P= 0.012), and lymphovascular invasion (3.6% vs. 0%).
-Multifocal PTMC was seen in 37 patients (27%), 27 with bilobar disease.
-Multifocal tumors were significantly larger compared to unifocal tumors (P = 0.0054) and had a higher likelihood of high-risk features (48.6% vs. 14%, P = 0.007).
-NIPTMC was a significant predictor of multifocality (P = 0.0098).
-All patients underwent surgery, with an increase in total thyroidectomies performed in the latter five years.
-None opted for active surveillance.
-Conclusion The findings suggest that NIPTMC often necessitates more aggressive surgery, driven by its association with high-risk features.
+Background/Objectives: With evolving guidelines favoring de-escalation in the management of papillary thyroid microcarcinoma (PTMC), options such as active surveillance and minimally invasive procedures are now considered for patients with low-risk disease.
+However, a subset of PTMCs—particularly non-incidental cases—may exhibit aggressive behavior.
+This study compares disease characteristics and outcomes between incidental and non-incidental PTMCs over a 10-year period.
+Methods: This is a single-center retrospective comparative analysis utilizing a prospectively collected database of patients referred for thyroid surgery.
+Results: Papillary thyroid carcinoma accounted for 86.7% of thyroid malignancies, with PTMC comprising 36.2% (137 patients).
+Incidental PTMC represented 109 out of 1012 patients undergoing surgery for benign thyroid disease (10.8%).
+Non-incidental PTMC (NIPTMC), diagnosed preoperatively and presenting clinically without coexisting thyroid disease, was identified in 28 patients (20.4%).
+NIPTMCs were more frequently associated with high-risk features (75% vs. 10.1%, p = 0.004), including extrathyroidal extension (21.43% vs. 7.3% p = 0.0015), positive central lymph nodes (21.43% vs. 2.8%, p = 0.0291), positive lateral lymph nodes (28.6% vs. 0% p = 0.012), and lymphovascular invasion (3.6% vs. 0%).
+Multifocal PTMC was seen in 37 patients (27%), of which 27 had bilobar disease.
+Multifocal tumors had a higher likelihood of high-risk features (48.6% vs. 14%, p = 0.007).
+NIPTMC was a significant predictor of multifocality (p = 0.0098).
+All patients underwent surgery, none opted for active surveillance.
+Conclusions: NIPTMC is more often associated with high-risk features and multifocality, necessitating more extensive surgery.
+These findings emphasize the need for careful preoperative risk stratification to guide individualized management.

 Article activity feed